Update Statements on Production

 Before Running Update Statements

 One of the causes for update statement incidents is overconfidence or lack of meaningful process.
 Engineers can take it for granted that they figured out how to do the update.
+Confidence is good, but production doesn’t reward assumptions.
+It only rewards preparation.
 Nevertheless, updates may work 99 times.
 At one last time, it might fail and fail miserably.
-Hence, it’s better to be prepared and put together a process to avoid such nightmares.
-Here is a gentle procedure.
+And when it fails, it often fails in ways that ripple across systems, alerts, and dashboards all at once.
+Murphy’s Law.

 • Send a code review request for every update statement/script.

 • We can avoid inefficiencies by getting a code review.
+A reviewer can question intent, verify edge cases, and often spot typos that could have been catastrophic.

 • A second eye can catch an obvious mistake.